Creating Outdoor Spaces for Everyday Living

 Not what everyone else is doing.

 Do you want a place for morning coffee?
 Weeknight dinners?
 Lounging with a book?
 Entertaining friends?
-A space where everyone naturally gathers?
+An area where everyone naturally gathers?
 How about a place to garden?

 When the function is clear, every decision after that gets easier.